Hand-Foot-and-Mouth Disease (HFMD)

 Laboratory Studies

 The diagnosis of hand-foot-and-mouth disease (HFMD) is typically based on clinical grounds.
-Laboratory studies are usually unnecessary.
+Laboratory studies usually are unnecessary.
+However, when it mimics Stevens-Johnson Syndrome[20] or erythema multiforme,[21] a skin biopsy specimen would be desirable.

 The virus can be isolated and identified via culture and immunoassay from cutaneous lesions, mucosal lesions, or stool samples.
 Oral specimens have the highest isolation rate.
-In patients with vesicles, vesicle swabs are also a good source for viral collection.
+In patients with vesicles, vesicle swabs also are a good source for viral collection.
 In patients without vesicles, rectal swabs can be collected.
-For viral isolation, 2 swab collections are recommended—from the throat and the other from either vesicles or the rectum.
+For viral isolation, two swab collections are recommended—one from the throat and the other from either vesicles or the rectum.

 Serologic testing (eg, acute and convalescent antibody levels) may be obtained.